FabFari/tweemportance-analyzer/README.rst

 -----------
 After the Data retrival step, we have to build a graph of replies for each tweet.
 We use graph_from_data() function to do that.

-Once the tweets-graph files are been written, we have to extract the informations related to the hashtags and create the union graph (from each tweet graph) because we have to make a model to perform the probability studies.
-For each collected hashtags we identify all the tweets graphs mentioning that hashtags in order to create a set of bitmasks (one for each hashtags) used to compare the similarity (Jaccard) of the hashtags in an efficient way.
-This will be needed in the following steps in order to suggest the best hashtag to use a specific situation (eg. suggest a second hashtag to use with one give in input).
+Once the tweets-graph files are been written, we have to extract the informations related to the hashtags and create the union graph (from each tweet graph) as we have to make a model to perform the probability studies.
+For each collected hashtag we identify all the tweet-graphs mentioning that hashtag in order to create a set of bitmasks (one for each hashtags) used to compare the similarity (Jaccard) of the hashtags in an efficient way.
+This will be needed in the following steps in order to suggest the best hashtags to use in a specific situation (eg. suggest a second hashtag to use with one give in input).

-To build a final graph we have to label the edges with the probability of that edges
+To build the **final graph** we take the union of all the tweet-graphs, base on the history these graphs provide we can estimate for each hashtag and for each edge the probability of the tweet traversing that link.